benmesander/rvint/README.md

 - Fast 32-bit signed division by 13 (no tests)
 - Fast 32-bit signed division by 100 (no tests)
 - Fast 32-bit signed division by 1000 (no tests)

-### On 64-bit processors
+### On 64-bit processors (RV64I)
-- 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder. (unsigned division is RV64E compatible)
+- 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.
 - Fast 64-bit unsigned division by 3
 - Fast 64-bit unsigned division by 5
 - Fast 64-bit unsigned division by 6